 1. Local Raw Honey Relieves Dogs’ Skin Allergies

-Medical research supports the use of local honey to combat environmental allergies.
+Medical research supports the use of local honey for dogs to combat their environmental allergies.
 Note that we said local honey.
 A local product contains tiny amounts of the pollen in your area, so that when your dog ingests the honey, his body can adjust to the potential allergens gradually, which should help prevent a full-blown attack.
 Hint: Be sure you’re dealing with an environmental allergic reaction.
 Itching, scratching, and hot spots can also indicate a food allergy.
 See “Suspect Your Itchy Dog Has a Food Allergy?” for more info.

 2. Raw Honey Helps Dogs with Kennel Cough